aollin/racechrono-ble-diy-device/README.md

 ## GPS time characteristic (UUID 0x0004)

+This characteristic should be exposed as READ and NOTIFY.

+### Read operation

-This characteristic is read and notify only.
-RaceChrono reads (polls) this characteristic when needed, but some other app might want it to be notified, so please support that too.
+RaceChrono reads (polls) this characteristic when needed, but some other app might want it to be notified, in theory.

 byte index | description
 ----------- | ----------------------------------